 What is the knee of a compressor?
-The knee of a compressor refers to the transition point around the threshold of the compressor where the output becomes attenuated versus the input.
-A hard knee offers a more distinct triggering of the compressor while a soft knee allows for a smoother and more gradual transition to compression.
+The knee of a compressor refers to the transition point around the compressor’s threshold where the output becomes attenuated versus the input.
+A hard knee offers a more distinct triggering of the compressor, while a soft knee allows for a smoother and more gradual transition to compression.

 In this article, we’ll discuss the knee control of compressors in detail to deepen our comprehension of compression and how to use it effectively in our audio projects.

 A Brief Discussion On Audio Dynamic Range Compression

 Let’s begin the bulk of this article by quickly going over the purpose of dynamic range compression and the basics of how it works.